bpetrikovics/teamspeak3-music-control/README.md

 # MojoBot - Teamspeak bot / Mopidy remote control #

+## What is this?

+Simple remote control webinterface written with the Mojolicious framework, allowing you to run TS3 unattended on a linux host and control it via browser.
+You will also find a quick and dirty howto that should help you to get your bot up and running on a newly created Debian virtual machine.

 ## What it does:

-* Runs on a Linux box, either physical or a virtual machine (tested with Debian 8 and VirtualBox)
+* Runs on a Linux box, either physical or a virtual machine; can even be a VM on your windows desktop (tested with Debian 8 and VirtualBox)
 * Uses the stock TS3 client you download from the Teamspeak website
-* Can play either local music or anything via Google Play (All access)
+* Can play either local music or anything via Google Play (All access); you just need to have a playlist defined
 * Can be remote controlled via a very simple web UI

 ## Components used: